 Family Road Trip Tips

 Because we are a family of five, our vacations almost always involve driving rather than flying.
-My husband and I both grew up driving from Michigan to Florida multiple times through the years.
+My husband and I both grew up driving from Michigan to Florida multiple times throughout the years.
 Our honeymoon was also a road trip to Florida.
 Since our kids came along, we’ve made that long drive several times as a family.
 I also take the kids to visit friends and family across the state several times each year.
-Whether you’re driving to a national park or amusement park, a long road trip can be a lot of fun with older kids, tweens and teens.
+Whether you’re driving to a national park or amusement park, a long road trip can be a lot of fun with older kids, tweens, and teens.

 As the kids have gotten older, our drives have changed a lot.
 Our girls have moved from car seats and boosters to becoming big enough to ride shotgun or even help drive.
 We’ve gone from listening to CDs of toddler tunes to KidzBop to popular radio songs.
 The kids can ride for longer stretches without rest stops.
 We no longer need to pack crayons and markers to keep them busy.
 The challenge lately has been to keep our road trips a family experience without having the tweens and teens buried in their electronics for hours at a time.